cambridge-ceu/csd3/docs/applications/Cytoscape.md

 Bioconductor: [https://bioconductor.org/packages/release/bioc/html/RCy3.html](https://bioconductor.org/packages/release/bioc/html/RCy3.html).

 We can first start `RStudio` and then `Cytoscape`, so that the R session detects the Cytoscape session.
+In the following script, the `enhancedGraphics` and `STRINGapp` apps are also installed.

 ```bash
 if (!"RCy3" %in% installed.packages())